-- Inspect the carton for visible damage. - Inspect the Tilt indicators (on the TiltWatch labels) for evidence of accidental shock or tilting during transit (damage incident) - refer to Figure 3-1.
+- Inspect the carton for visible damage. - Inspect the Drop and Tilt indicators (on the ShockWatch and TiltWatch labels, respectively) for evidence of accidental shock or tilting during transit (damage incident) - refer to Figure 3-1.

 Figure 3-1 Drop and Tilt Indicators